“Problem tenants”. These two words pack enough punch to send a chill down the spines of even the most experienced investment property owners.

 If the situation needs to be escalated, our team-based approach means that the most suitable people for the task (in this case, our experienced escalations team), will help the owner with their case.

 Our escalations team knows, back-to-front, how to handle the tenant eviction process in each state.
 They will help you navigate through this arduous legal process with as little bumps in the road as possible.
-Our intelligent tech makes sure that we always have access to records of rent payments, statements, and any other documents needed to help support your case at the Tribunal.
+Our intelligent tech (Owner App + Tenant App) makes sure that we always have access to records of rent payments, statements, and any other documents needed to help support your case at the Tribunal.
 To avoid similar problems in the future, our rigorous tenant screening process will ensure that we’ll find you a new, good-quality, long-lasting tenant.

 “We'll share the pain.
 If you’ve got to go through this process, whether or not it’s a tenant we’ve placed, we’ll work really hard for you to get the best outcome, and we’ll share the pain by not charging you any more.”

 Note: this blog post is not intended to be a legal guide for tenant evictions in Australia.
 Please refer to information provided by relevant authorities in each state for more comprehensive and detailed information.

 Like what you just read?
 There’s a lot more where that came from.